Skip to main content

 • Occasionally you can get pain over the tip of your shoulder.

-See the separate leaflet called Ectopic Pregnancy for more information.
+See the separate leaflets called ectopic pregnancy and miscarriage for more information.

-Left lower quadrant pain in later pregnancy (after 24 weeks or so)
+What causes left lower quadrant pain in later pregnancy? (after 24 weeks)

 Pelvic girdle pain affects the joint connecting the two bones at the front of your pelvis, called the symphysis pubis.
 This joint becomes loosened during pregnancy, often as early as 14 weeks into pregnancy.
 The pain can be severe and is usually felt over the symphysis pubis, but can spread to the right lower quadrant.